jeepinbird/second-brain/docs/project_requirements_document.md

     - Application log level (e.g., DEBUG, INFO, WARN, ERROR).
 * **TECH-CONF-03:** Default values should be provided for essential configurations where appropriate.

+### 5.6 Database Management
+* **TECH-DB-01:** The system must provide a "Re-Index All" function accessible via the UI that:
+    - Optionally clears all existing database records (user-configurable)
+    - Scans the entire journal directory for markdown files
+    - Processes each file to rebuild the database index from scratch
+    - Displays progress indicators during the operation
+* **TECH-DB-02:** The system must implement an incremental sync mechanism that:
+    - Compares file modification timestamps against the last indexed timestamp stored in the database
+    - Only reprocesses files that have been modified since they were last indexed
+    - Runs automatically on application startup and periodically while the application is running
+    - Can be manually triggered by the user via a "Sync Now" button
+* **TECH-DB-03:** The system must track orphaned database records (records referring to files that no longer exist) and remove them during sync operations.

+### 5.7 Markdown Parsing Rules
+* **TECH-PARSE-01:** The system must identify daily journal entries through the following rules:
+    - Files must follow the naming convention: `YYYY.MM.DD-Weekday.md`
+    - Files must contain valid YAML frontmatter at the beginning of the file
+* **TECH-PARSE-02:** Events (discrete database entries) are extracted as follows:
+    - Each top-level bullet point within a section titled "## Notes" (or other configured section name) represents one event
+    - Sub-bullets under a top-level bullet are considered supporting details for that event
+    - The event content stored in the database must include both the top-level bullet and all of its sub-bullets
+* **TECH-PARSE-03:** Tags are identified and extracted from:
+    - The "tags" array in the YAML frontmatter (applying to the entire entry)
+    - Inline hashtags within bullet points (e.g., "#meeting") which apply to the specific event
+* **TECH-PARSE-04:** Entity links (e.g., "[[People/Terri]]") must be parsed and stored in a separate table to enable entity-based queries

 ## 6. Development Roadmap

 ### Phase 1: Core MVP